jasonrandrews/arm-software-developers/dev_templates/Concept.md

 * ,,,Tools working (if so, link to the tool's Getting Started page).,,,
 * ,,,Accounts (to cloud providers for example).,,,

-## Detailed Steps
+## Details

-,,,Some intro, 1-2 paragraphs long, about the overall process.
-Set developer's expectations on what they will do in these steps, what they will be doing, any helpful context.,,,
+,,,Some intro, 1-2 paragraphs long, about the overall concept.
+Set developer's expectations on what they will learn in these steps, what they will be doing, any helpful context.,,,

-### ,,,Step 1,,,
+### ,,,Section 1,,,

-,,,Fill in step 1.
+,,,Fill in section 1.
 Use code snippets to enable easy copy/paste where possible using this format:
 ```console
 sudo echo "This code snippet is really helpful"
 ```
-Finish step 1 info.,,,
+Finish section 1 info.,,,

-### ,,,Step 2,,,
+### ,,,Section 2,,,

-,,,Fill in step 2.,,,
+,,,Fill in section 2.,,,

-### ,,,Step N,,,
+### ,,,Section N,,,

-,,,Fill in step N. If you exceed 8-10 steps, consider splitting into 2 guides.,,,
+,,,Fill in section N. If you exceed 8-10 sections, consider splitting into 2 guides.,,,